-Spolier Alert: If you aren’t caught up with The Flash Proceed with caution, Mucho spoilers ahead.
+Spoiler Alert: If you aren’t caught up with The Flash Proceed with caution, Mucho spoilers ahead.

 If I had to point out the villain whose appearance alone was the most threatening, Savitar would be the reigning champ.
 He was big, menacing, a speedster capable of leaving the Flash in the dust, and he knew everything.
 But for Barry, the greatest threat was that Savitar had the intention of killing his love, Iris West, and there wasn’t any way around it.
 No one seems to be content with just killing the Flash or Barry Allen as a civilian; they need to see him with his heart cut out before they focus their attention on ending his life.

 The reverse flash was my favorite because he was so damn likable.
 If you put to the side the red eyes and creepy vibrating.
 He may have been a bad guy but you can’t negate the fact that he was father-like, fit in like a glove at S.T.A.R. labs, and had the aura of Mr. Miyagi when he was posing as Harrison Wells.
 The access to Barry that Thawne had made him a threat lurking right under everyone’s nose.
 Unfortunately, the fears associated with Thawne’s close proximity to Barry were only felt by the audience cause no one had a clue.
 At the time of Thawne’s post at S.T.A.R. labs, Barry was also extremely inexperienced.
-This made all of Thawne’s speedster tricks seem like they were light years ahead of anything the Flash would ever be capable of.
+This made all of Thawne’s speedster tricks seem like they were light years ahead of Flash.
 Lucky for the world, Eddie Thawne sacrificed his own life to ensure that the reverse flash was wiped from existence.

 I don’t think that a human sacrifice is going to save the day this time.
 Barry is the sole suspect in the murder of Clifford DeVoe, well, the soulless remains of DeVoe, and the Prosecution has a ton of circumstantial evidence to back it up.
-This is a huge threat to the Flash’s existence because if Barry is convicted, jail time would put a damper on the Flash’s lifestyle.
+This is a considerable threat to Flash’s existence because if Barry is convicted, jail time would put a damper on the Flash’s lifestyle.
 Technically, the Flash could escape from jail and become a fugitive but you have to consider the consequences on Barry’s personal life.
 Barry would have to go into hiding and his relationship with Iris and his family would have to be boiled down to to meeting infrequently and in secret.

 Liked the Blog?
 Don’t forget to Pin